turinglabsorg/datahub-learn/network-documentation/near/tutorials/nft-marketplace-in-assemblyscript.md

 ### Add Token to Market

-We create a private function called `internal_add_to_market` as the main function to add token and its price to the marketplace.
+Next, we create a private function called `internal_add_to_market` as the main function to add tokens and their price to the marketplace.
 The public function `add_to_market` is basically the wrapper for the `internal_add_to_market` that can be called by users to list their token to the market with validation.

 ```typescript
 export function add_to_market(token_id: TokenId, price: Price): boolean {